vmsouza/userguide/README.md

 This is a very simple application that allows you to quickly create and modify your product's user manual.

-Written in PHP, it provides an interface for creating pages based on CSS style sheets using Smarty PHP.
+Written in PHP, it provides an responsible interface for creating pages based on CSS style sheets using Smarty PHP.

 ## Requirements